-On 12 April 2021, the Annual General Assembly meeting of the shareholders approved the audited financial statements of the Company as at and for the year ended 31 December 2020.
+On 31 March 2022, the Annual General Assembly meeting of the shareholders approved the audited financial statements of the Company as at and for the year ended 31 December 2021.

-The financial statements of the Company for the year ended 31 December 2021 were authorised for issue in accordance with a resolution of the Board of Directors on 8 March 2022 and are subject to the approval of the shareholders at their Annual General Assembly.
-The Annual General Assembly of shareholders has the power to amend these financial statements after issuance.
+The financial statements of the Company for the year ended 31 December 2022 were authorised for issue in accordance with a resolution of the Board of Directors on 1 March 2023 and are subject to the approval of the shareholders at their Annual General Assembly meeting.
+The Annual General Assembly meeting of shareholders has the power to amend these financial statements after issuance.